VanzT/PicoCalc-Toys/README.md

 nostromo.bas - farily proud of this one.
 Another Alien inspired animation

-rgb.bas - I put an 8 RGB LED strip inside my pico and this makes neat effect.
+rgb.bas - I put an 8 RGB LED strip inside my pico and this makes neat effects.
 Totally stolen from https://steinlaus.de/rgb-led-stick-fuer-den-picocalc/ and they deserve all credit.